djdyer/rain-or-shine/README.md

 <br/>

+## Description

-Using the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api), this app will retrieve weather data for users' city input, providing weather details for day-of, along with a 5-day forecast.
-Between the hours of 8pm-4am local time, the app will feature a darkmode styling.
+Using the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api), Rain or Shine? will retrieve weather data for a users' city input, providing weather details for day-of, along with 5-day forecast.
+Between the hours of 8pm-4am local time, the app will feature darkmode styling.

 <br/>